 What are the top global dividend ETFs?

 There are far fewer global share dividend focused ETFs.
-Australian companies are more likely than their global peers to pay out their earnings as dividends to shareholders.
+Australian companies are more likely than their global peers to pay out their earnings as dividends to shareholders, making domestic income ETFs more common.

 There are two dividend focused ETFs for global shares: